Consultation during January - February 2018

-This month the Trustees and Director are consulting with our Supporters, including all those interested in resurrecting a group of 'Subscribers'.
+In January the Trustees and Director consulted with our Supporters to gain feedback on ideas put forward in a questionnaire document about forming a new group of 'Subscribers'.
 Historically the Subscribers were a support group recognised by the original Trust Deed, but in recent years they had become redundant during the existence of a separate charity, The Friends of Rye Art Gallery, which closed last year.

-Following consultation we hope to design a scheme which benefits both the potential Subscribers and the Gallery.
-Consultation is taking the form of a questionnaire and two informal discussion meetings this month.
-Subscribers might have reduced charges for Gallery Events such as talks, workshops and social events and other benefits.
+We are reading the replies and will be reporting back to our Supporters with updates.
+We would like to design a scheme which benefits both Subscribers and the Gallery - Subscribers could have reduced charges for Gallery Events such as talks, workshops, social events and other benefits.
 Historically, they have also been able to elect one Trustee to the Board and this practice can be enabled by an update to the Trust Deed approved by the Charities Commission.
+We are also working on this application.

 We aim to increase the level of sponsorship we have for aspects of the Gallery programme.

-For example, we have enjoyed working with Artwrite, our local art materials supplier in Rye, on the Stormont Awards last year.
+For example, we have enjoyed working with Artwrite, our local art materials supplier in Rye, on the Stormont Awards last year, and Heringtons Solicitors have placed an informative advertisement in our current Programme Brochure.

 All financial donations to the Rye Art Gallery Trust are most welcome and will enable us to better fulfill the aims of the Trust.